swiss-territorial-data-lab/proj-borderpoints/README.md

 #### Workflow

-This workflow trains an algorithm to classify images of the border points.
+This workflow trains an algorithm to classify border points in images.

 * Data preparation: call of the appropriate preprocessing script, _i.e._ `prepare_ground_truth.py` to work with ground truth produced over defined bounding boxes and `prepare_symbol_classif.py` to work with entire maps.
 More precisely, the following steps are performed:
     1. Transform the maps from a color map to RGB images,
     2. Determine the symbol size at each map scale based on the ground truth,
     3. Generate a vector layer with the map information and delineation,
     4. Join survey points to maps and create a unique id based on point and map,
-    5. Clip the map to the survey points based on the determined symbol size from step ii.
+    5. Clip the map to the survey points based on the symbol size determined from step 2.
 * (*facultative*) Data augmentation: double the number of training images by flipping them and changing slightly the colorimetry with the script `data_augmentation.py`.
 * Feature extraction:
-    - `color_treatment.py`: Create a mask indicating the symbol area on the image,	calculate the zonal stats on each color band for the determined areas,
+    - `color_treatment.py`: Create a mask indicating the symbol area on the image,	calculate the zonal statistics on each color band for the determined areas,
     - `hog.py`: calculate the Histogram of Oriented Gradients (HOG) features for each symbol image.
-* Training and assessment: train and assess the model with the balanced accuracy and classification report generated with scikit-learn.
+* Training and assessment: train and assess the model with the balanced accuracy and classification report generated with `scikit-learn`.
 Two methods are available.
     - `train_model.py`: train a model with the color and HOG features to classify the symbol images,
     - `train_separate_models.py`: train separate models on color and HOG features to classify the color and shape, then merge the results.
 * Classify all images in a folder: get the features and classify all images in a folder.
 Two methods are available.